DataDog/integrations-core/vanta/README.md

 ### Logs

-The Vanta integration collects and forward Vulnerabilities logs to Datadog.
+The Vanta integration collects and forwards Vulnerabilities logs to Datadog.

 ### Metrics

-The Vanta integration collects and forward Frameworks metrics to Datadog.
+The Vanta integration collects and forwards Frameworks metrics to Datadog.

 {{< get-metrics-from-git "vanta" >}}